 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 For many people, cracked skin appears or gets worse during the winter, when dry air can lead to dryness on the hands, lips, or feet.
+Sometimes cracked skin occurs due to a skin condition, such as eczema or psoriasis, or because the skin came into contact with an irritating substance.

 Cracked skin can also be a symptom of an underlying medical condition.
 For example, people living with diabetes may notice cracked skin on their soles.